Home

 Alfred "James" Mills, also known as James A. Mills, was born in 1902 in Fayette County, PA, the son of Joseph Henry and Flora (Minerd) Mills Sr.

 Little is known of their lives.
-They resided in the small coal mining patch town of Republic, Fayette County.
-In the photo seen here, he poses with his mother, Flora.
+They resided in the small coal mining patch town of Republic, Fayette County, in a home on Legion Street.

 During the Millses' years in Republic, the town was a center of unrest in the coal mining organized labor movement.
 In fact, James' cousin Wilbert "Patsy" Minerd, also of Republic, helped broker the settlement of a coal strike in 1933 by traveling to Washington, DC to personally meet with President Franklin Delano Roosevelt.

-Margaret passed away on Feb.
-16, 1955 in the Weimer Nursing Home in Republic
+Suffering from hypertension and kidney disease at the age of 54, Margaret was stricken by a cerebral hemorrhage and passed away on Feb.
+16, 1955 in the Weimer Nursing Home.